joesuf4/home/README.md

 and more feature-rich product in one-tenth the source code line count.
 Comes with native support for a tmpfs-based (optionally lzo-compressed) cache, which provides *consistency* in search result efficiency unavaible in other similar products.
-Portable to any platform that supports bash + standard Unix `fileutils`, plus `lzop` if you need a cache, including Windows 10 and Mac OSX.
+Portable to any platform that supports bash + standard GNU `fileutils`, plus `lzop` if you need a cache, including Windows 10 and Mac OSX.